Erfan-Sarma/Easy-YouTube-Downloader/README.md

 This project intentionally focuses on a narrow use case.

-It currently does **not** aim to provide:
+It currently does not aim to provide:

 * Torrent downloading
-* Direct HTTP/FTP downloading
+* Generic HTTP/FTP downloading
 * GitHub repository downloading
 * Batch downloading of unrelated URLs
 * Archive management
-* Download history management
+* A general download history system
 * A standalone desktop application
+* A graphical desktop interface

-If you need a general-purpose downloader with these capabilities, a more comprehensive downloader may be a better choice.
+If you need a general-purpose downloader with these capabilities, a more comprehensive downloader may be more appropriate.

 ---

-## Legal / Responsible Use
+## Responsible Use

 This software is intended for downloading content that you have permission or legal rights to download.

 Users are responsible for complying with applicable laws, copyright restrictions, and the terms of service of the services they access.

-The author does not provide or distribute copyrighted media through this project.
+This project does not provide or distribute copyrighted media.

 ---